pappicio/Armbian-H6/README.md

 ok, you now changed default root and pi password, write them somewhere ro remember if needed

+sudo armbian-config, menu 2; manage wifi and choice your own wifi (SSID), insert password and connect to it (and can also set static IP!)

-if you have wrong feee psace on mivrosd, by shell write:
+if you have wrong feee space on microsd, by shell write:

 sudo bash /etc/init.d/resize2fs start